bnwlkr/Teller/README.md

 If you put the statements somewhere else, specify the path to their parent directory with the `-d` option.

 After a while, `teller.db`, a [sqlite3](https://www.sqlite.org/index.html) database file, will contain all the transaction data.
+You can just leave the data there, and later add new statements and rerun with the same .db file - the tool will manage uniqueness of transactions in the database (duplicate files are fine).
+I recommend rerunning later with only new statements to save time - the tool only inserts to the .db file.

 You can use the sqlite3 CLI to run queries, but I recommend using [DB Browser for SQLite](https://sqlitebrowser.org).